 They will deliver the news of someone’s arrival but not for so long.
-Once you see in and properly welcome, it is over.
-Though they are kind of toy breed, their voice is a little deeper than other toy breeds.
+Once you see in and are properly welcome, it is over.
+Though they are a kind of toy breeds, their voice is a little deeper than other toy breeds.

-When it comes to Havanese, they do not shed like other dog breeds do, and therefore you don’t have to wake up to see a dirty floor every morning.
+When it comes to Havanese, they do not shed as other dog breeds do, and therefore you don’t have to wake up to see a dirty floor every morning.

 But there can be some shredding during early spring and the late fall, but except those, they wouldn’t bother you much with their coat.

 5. Havanese say “yes” to the house training.

 Havanese are a very intelligent breed.
 They can be easily trained to eliminate outside, which will prevent many troubles from your angry neighbors and the apartment owner for sure!

 And also, they are cleaner and odorless than most other breeds.

 As well as there are pros of having a Havanese in your apartment, there are some disadvantages.